trendy-weshy/ke-events-docs/source/includes/_api-errors.md

 **DecodeError** | _error_ | 500 | Shows that the apps hash secret could not be decoded
 **PaginationError** | _warning_ | 400 | Means there was a problem with trying to paginate from the query provided.
 Can be due to client expecting excess page that the total number of pages
 **DateRangeError** | _error | 500 | Shows a problem rose when a date range was being configured so as to make the database query valid

+If for some reason you experience some error not documented, i.e, CastError, ValidationError, InternalServerError etc. then this is an internal error with the API.
+If such errors continue after several requests; <a href="mailto:waweruj00@gmail.com" __target="__blank">Make sure to contact the developer</a>